Mecha-nudges for Machines: Systematic Evidence of Mecha-nudging

 \section{Systematic Evidence of Mecha-nudging}

 We now provide empirical evidence that realized mecha-nudging is already occurring at scale.
 The shopkeeper's dilemma that motivated our formalization in \S\ref{sec:formalizing} is not a mere hypothetical.
-As such, we choose to study product listings on Etsy, a global marketplace for independent sellers.
-Etsy is uniquely exposed to AI: not only does over 20\% of referral traffic come from ChatGPT \citep{modernretail2025chatgpt}, but it was the first platform to enable its products to be purchased directly in ChatGPT \citep{openai2025buyitinchatgpt}, and has integrated AI-driven features for both buyers and sellers \citep{etsy2025aisupportingsellers}.
-This creates incentives for sellers to mecha-nudge by modifying their product listings.
+As such, we study product listings on Etsy, a global marketplace for independent sellers.
+Etsy is uniquely exposed to AI: not only does a large fraction of referral traffic come from ChatGPT \citep{modernretail2025chatgpt}, but it was the first platform to enable its products to be purchased directly in ChatGPT \citep{openai2025buyitinchatgpt}.

-We employ a three-step pipeline: (i) generate product selection labels $B_M$ with GPT-5-mini as a proxy for ChatGPT\footnote{We use the Jan 2026 version of the model.}; (ii) finetune an open-weights model (Llama-3.1-8B as the baseline) to create the content and null models $g', g$; (iii) regress listing-level \pvi on the period in which it was created, along with other controls.
-For each temporal partition used in the analysis (pre/post and, where applicable, half-year bins), we fit separate content and null models on that period’s data and compute \pvi on held-out data.
-We use the pointwise measure \pvi (Definition \ref{def:pvi}) as it equals the overall $\mathcal{V}$-usable information in expectation (\ref{eq:pmi_pvi}) while also allowing us to understand when and how mecha-nudging is happening.
-We find a positive and statistically significant increase in \pvi post-ChatGPT, robust across specifications and absent in placebo datasets.
+We employ a three-step pipeline: (i) construct an agent curation decision $Z_M$ with GPT-5-mini as a proxy for ChatGPT\footnote{We use the Jan 2026 version of the model.}; (ii) finetune an open-weights model (Llama-3.1-8B-Instruct as the baseline) to create the content and null models $g', g$; (iii) regress listing-level \pvi on the period in which it was created, along with other controls.
+For each temporal partition used in the analysis (pre/post and, where applicable, half-year bins), we fit separate content and null models on that period’s data and compute \pvi (Definition \ref{def:pvi}) on held-out data to get pointwise estimates of usable information.
+We then run a human study on the same listings to test whether the human-side constraint (\ref{eq:realized_human}) is satisfied.

+Our empirical estimand is a change in machine-usable information about an agent’s decision, not a change in the unconditional rate of a particular action.
+Higher $I_M(X \to Z_M)$ means the listing text makes the agent’s decision more predictable relative to a null input.
+This can arise because the text makes attractive listings easier to select, unattractive listings easier to reject, or both.